-(a) Mix variance: When more than one product is manufactured and sold, the budgeted sales of different products are in a given ratio.
+(a) Mix variance: Sales Mix Variance occurs when the actual quantities sold are not in the same proportion as budgeted.
+When more than one product is manufactured and sold, the budgeted sales of different products are in a given ratio.
 If the actual quantities sold are not in the same proportion as budgeted, it would cause a mix variance.